 In closing, my deeply held view is that we learn a lot more from each other than from books.
-Take any career – music, teaching, carpentry, hardware design, nursing, dance, marketing, banking, entrepreneurship and so on.
-Books and websites can give us the basic knowledge and know-how, but real mastery can be achieved only by observing, interacting with, and learning from other experts.
-By asking intelligent questions, you can draw out richer wisdom from experts that they themselves may not realize they had.
-Context plus conversations bring out the true expertise, and this is what our clients are facilitating with our platform.
+Take any career - music, teaching, carpentry, hardware design, nursing, dance, marketing, banking, entrepreneurship, and so on.
+Books and websites can give us basic knowledge and know-how, but absolute mastery can be achieved only by observing, interacting with, and learning from other experts.
+By asking intelligent questions, you can draw out richer wisdom from experts that they may not realize they had.
+Context plus conversations bring out the actual expertise, which our clients are facilitating with our platform.
 Mentoring is a proven way for true wisdom to be passed on from one generation to the next, and Dr. Ephraim Engleman is a living testimony of that.